Drew-Killeen/Dewey-Hafta-Academy/README.md

 7. Rename table dewey_members to members
 8. Add exam overview
 9. Allow teachers to view and grade students' progress
-10. Make grade.php prettier and more useful
-11. _Give option to reset password if forgotten_
+10. _Give option to reset password if forgotten_
-12. Allow for a limit on the number of questions on an exam
+11. Allow for a limit on the number of questions on an exam
-13. Make the sass switch actually do something
+12. Make the sass switch actually do something
-14. Create ability to view past enrollments
+13. Create ability to view past enrollments
-15. Give admins the ability to edit about pages on the front end
-16. Create user profiles
+14. Create user profiles
-17. Update GET source on edit_exam.php to not require get field
+15. Update GET source on edit_exam.php to not require get field
-18. Separate admin and teacher menus
+16. Separate admin and teacher menus
-19. Integrate Gravatar
+17. Integrate Gravatar
-20. Require new accounts to confirm email
+18. Require new accounts to confirm email
-21. Create new statistics page for admins
+19. Create new statistics page for admins
-22. Fix glitch where user is logged out upon deleting content
+20. Fix glitch where user is logged out upon deleting content
-23. Calculate course grade after submitting an exam
+21. Calculate course grade after submitting an exam
-24. Allow exam to accept images
+22. Allow exam to accept images
-25. Create time limits for exams
+23. Create time limits for exams
-26. Create logo
+24. Create logo

 Completed
 ----